Explore Ding Darling National Wildlife Refuge

 Birding at Ding Darling Wildlife Refuge

 Over 245 bird species populate the refuge, and some are specialties of southwest Florida.
 On any given day, you’ll see great blue herons, little blue herons, great egrets, snowy egrets, tri-colored herons, white ibis, roseate spoonbills, and many more.
 Learn about the 10 egrets and herons found in North America.

 Many birders add to their life lists at Ding Darling, spotting fliers such as the American white pelican, mangrove cuckoo, reddish egret and yellow-crowned night-heron.
 Stop by the visitor center (check for COVID-19 closures) to find out where in the refuge these magnificent birds have been hanging out recently.

 Songbirds gather here too, especially those that love insects, since the mangroves here harbor mosquitoes and no-see-ums by the millions.
-(If you go… definitely wear bug spray.)
-Raptors like ospreys and bald eagles are likely spottings too.
-Here are are some of the sightings we had on our recent trip.
+Definitely wear bug spray.
+Raptors like ospreys and bald eagles are likely spottings, too.

 Explore the 4-mile Wildlife Drive at Ding Darling within your own car, or hop on the 90-minute tram tour guided by a trained naturalist.
 Your guide will point out water birds and shorebirds, maybe even alligators and otters!
 You can also explore the road by bicycle.